sago007/PlatformFolders/README.md

 # Mac OS X support
 Currently not supported.
 The Mac OS X C++ documentation is very slim and I could not get FSFindFolder to work (I need to link against something).
 As a result you will simply get the XDG defined folders if you try to use compile it on Mac.
 If someone could tell me what I need to link to get "_FSFindFolder" I'll add support for Mac as well.

+# Usage
+Copy "sago/platform_files.cpp" and "sago/platform_fildes.h" to your program and make sure that the cpp file is compiled and linked.

 # Hello World